This post may contain affiliate links which won’t change your price but will share some commission.

 Have at least 3 days of food for everyone in the family – including pets.
 Stockpile non perishable food you regularly eat when it is on sale to save money.
 If you stock what you eat, it makes it easier to rotate your stock to keep it fresh.

 We recommend 30 to 90 days of food storage.
-Think about including easy to prepare freeze dried meals 8 Best Freeze Dried Foods (For Prepping & Long Term Storage).
-Or make your own freeze dried food but read Home Freeze Drying – Before You Buy a Freeze Dryer.
+Think about including easy to prepare Freeze Dried Foods.
+Or make your own freeze dried food with Home Freeze Drying.

 Refrigerators and Freezers – What to do if you don’t have backup power